1905 Penn Quakers football team

-The 1905 Penn Quakers football team represented the University of Pennsylvania in the 1905 college football season.
+The 1905 Penn Quakers football team represented the University of Pennsylvania as an independent during the 1905 college football season.
 The Quakers finished with an undefeated 12–0–1 record in their fourth year under head coach Carl S. Williams.
 Significant games included a 6 to 0 victory over the Carlisle Indians, a 12 to 6 victory over Harvard, a 23 to 0 victory over Columbia, a 6 to 5 victory over Cornell, and a 6–6 tie with Lafayette.
 The 1905 Penn team outscored its opponents by a combined total of 259 to 33.